So You Are Interested in Buying a Pistol For Self-Defense !

 The above being considered, if you do have to use your firearm, those on drugs can be hit MULTIPLE times even with a large caliber bullet that has a lot of energy (knock down power) and they may not even feel or know how badly they are hit.
 Essentially the Walking Dead.
 Remember these drugs are essentially HIGH POTENCY PAIN pills.
 You may have shot an assailant in a well placed shot and they keep right on coming because of this.
 Therefore the thoughts of many who have been in these situations, is use a large caliber pistol with rapidly expanding bullets and when you fire one shot, do not stop and admire your marksmanship, but fire 2 or MORE shots (3 or 4 would not be out of line) in rapid succession at "Center of Mass", (the center of the chest).
 Do not shoot to simply wound them, as this could be disastrous to you, as in all probability you may even miss them completely, which just wastes precious ammo.

 If the perpetrator does go down, still be ever vigilant.
-Real life is not like shown on TV.
+Real life is not like what is shown on TV.
 If a weapon of any kind would be within their reach, kick it away from them.

 Pistol Selection ; Before we get too far along here, probably for those unfamiliar with firearms, there needs to be some discussion on caliber of a firearm.
 Basically caliber is designated by barrel/bullet diameter in inches OR millimeters.
 And many times the number is rounded upward (making it sound larger and more powerful).
 Again for defense, the larger and subsequently heavier bullet, equals more energy which will have more knockdown power.